2019–2023 structural changes to local government in England: Northamptonshire

 The Conservative national government proposed the changes in Northamptonshire as a cost saving measure, as the Conservative-led county council had been experiencing financial difficulty.
 The joint committee for West Northamptonshire claimed that the changes would save 85 million pounds per year.
 The Northamptonshire (Structural Change) Order 2019 (SCO) was brought before Parliament in October 2019, but due to the dissolution of Parliament on 6 November leading up to the general election on 12 December 2019, the changes were not then given final approval.
 Parliament went on Christmas break after the election, and the Order was eventually made on 14 February 2020.

 For details of the inaugural elections to the new councils, see 2021 North Northamptonshire Council election and 2021 West Northamptonshire Council election.

-Changes taking effect in 2023
+Changes in 2023

-Several new authorities will come into operation in April 2023.
+Several new authorities came into operation in April 2023.
 In each case, new councils were elected on 5 May 2022, at the same time as local elections in other parts of the country.
 See 2023 United Kingdom local elections for details.